cirosantilli/china-dictatorship/FAQ.md

 Maybe China was poor because of Mao's crazy communist regime.
 Similar regimes also made Russia poor (yes, before that exploitation by the West was a reason).

 Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

+Imperial China lost the race for the Industrial Revolution, didn't it?

 ## People in China have already considered democracy, and rejected it